Read our ultimate list of tone words to describe an author’s tone in a story. Set the mood in your story using our huge list of words used for tones.

 33. Celebratory

-: expressing praise, honour, or happiness; celebrating something important
+: expressing praise, honor, or happiness; celebrating something important

 Example- At night we all had a celebratory dinner.